 Nasi Kuning is the Indonesian version of yellow rice that is cooked in fragrant coconut milk and coloured with turmeric.

 It’s the rice dish of celebration.
-As it often makes an appearance at happy occasions to celebrate happy things such as graduation, birthdays, newborn babies, weddings, work achievement, business launching, etc. So whenever one feels happy and would like to celebrate it, one would make (or order should I say) this Nasi Kuning to share with their family and friends.
+As it often makes an appearance at happy occasions to celebrate happy things such as graduation, birthdays, newborn babies, weddings, work achievement, business launching, etc. So whenever one feels happy and like to celebrate it, one would make (or buy) this Nasi Kuning to share with their family and friends.

 Traditionally, people mould the rice into a cone shape that is placed in a big food tray with all the side dishes and food trimmings surrounding the rice.
 And one will cut the tip of the cone as a part of their celebration.

 This way of serving Nasi Kuning is called Nasi Tumpeng.

 Nowadays, this yellow rice is enjoyed anytime and without any particular reason for celebrating something.